Know the Red Flags of Abuse

 - Preventing you from using birth control or pressuring you to become pregnant when you’re not ready

-Domestic violence doesn’t look the same in every relationship because every relationship is different.
-But one thing most abusive relationships have in common is that the abusive partner does many different kinds of things to have more power and control over their partners.
+It’s important to know the red flags of abuse because domestic violence doesn’t look the same in every relationship.
+But one thing most abusive relationships have in common is that the abusive partner does many different kinds of things to have more power and control over their partner.

 If you’re concerned about some of these things happening in your relationship, please feel free to give us a call at 1-800-799-SAFE (7233).